The Formula

 - 333 ÷ 9 = 37°C

-Celsius (also called centigrade) was proposed by Anders Celsius in 1742 and places 0° at water's freezing point and 100° at its boiling point.
-It's intuitive and used by almost every country in the world.
+Celsius was designed by Anders Celsius in 1742 with two logical anchors — 0° at water's freezing point and 100° at boiling.
+Used by every country except the US, Cayman Islands, and a handful of others.

 Frequently Asked Questions